kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

         description: 'The presence of a SnapshotMetadataService CR advertises the existence of a CSI driver's SnapshotMetadata gRPC service.
-          An audience scoped Kubernetes authentication bearer token must be passed in the "authorization" metadata of each gRPC call.
+          An audience scoped Kubernetes authentication bearer token must be passed in the "authorization" metadata of each gRPC call made by a Kubernetes backup client.
-          Snapshots must be identified in gRPC calls by a string in the form "Namespace/Name".'
+          Snapshots must be identified in gRPC calls by a string in the form "Namespace/Name".
+          No secret data should be sent by the Kubernetes backup client.'
         properties:
           apiVersion:
             description: 'APIVersion defines the versioned schema of this representation